What We Do

 Each year we tackle a variety of issues based on need, legislative priorities and issues that are brought to our attention.
 Recent areas of focus have included affordable housing, child care, mental health services, ending child marriage in Florida and sex trafficking and its impact on Northeast Florida.
 To learn more about our current legislative priorities, contact WGA Director, Nikki Sabol, nsabol@jaxcf.org.

 WGA takes a multipronged approach to extend its impact through non-partisan activities to influence public policy aligned with WGA’s mission, as well as current and past WGA grants.
-Working in concert with our Education Committee and WGA Leadership, our Advocacy Committee:
+The Education Committee and WGA Leadership work in concert to: